ABOUT HEARTH MINISTRIES

 Pastors Mark & Deanna Mueller co-founded Hearth Ministries in 2019 as a refuge of rest and retreat for those in ministry.

-Five years ago Mark, a Worship Leader, and Dee, an Executive Pastor, were hit with life-altering circumstances amidst increasing ministry demands.
+Seven years ago Mark, a Worship Leader, and Dee, an Executive Pastor, were hit with life-altering circumstances amidst increasing ministry demands.
 They began to look at their calendar, praying to get through one last ministry event and the end of the year.
 The holidays promised a much needed retreat with their family among the mountains of Young Harris, Georgia.

 Early one morning while the family slept, Dee made her way to the top of the mountain on which their friend's cabin was nestled.
 She noticed a growing tightness in her chest as she crested the summit.
 Attributing the pain to cold or steepness of the climb, Dee turned her focus to the breath-taking view of the mountains--awed by the grandeur and majesty of our God.

 Standing with outstretched arms in bowed surrender, Dee laid it all down—their lives, family, ministry, and future.
 Within weeks she and Mark would begin to live out this surrendered moment following a trip to the ER that revealed arterial spasms within Dee's heart.
 The doctor recommended a year sabbatical (at the very least) with a plan to step down from ministry in a church the couple had served for 32 years.